krassowski/multi-omics-state-of-the-field/README.md

 _other terms_ (\*\*\*) include pan-, trans-, poly-, cross-omics.

 The subpanels present:
-- A) Combinations of omics (grouped by the characterised entities) commonly discussed occurring together in multi-omics articles (intersections with degree > 2 omics and at least 50 papers).
+- A) Combinations of omics (grouped by the characterised entities) commonly discussed occurring together in multi-omics articles (intersections with ≥ 3 omics and at least 50 papers).
 The proteins group (1) also includes peptides; the metabolites group (2) includes other endogenous molecules; the epigenetic group (3) encompasses all epigenetic modifications.
 - B) Trend plot representing the rapidly increasing number of multi-omics articles indexed in PubMed (also after adjusting for the number of articles published in matched journals - data not shown); the dip in 2020 can be attributed to indexing delay which was not accounted for in the current plot.
 - C) Distribution of articles categories that mention different numbers of omics; while it is understandable that multi-omics Reviews (category) discuss many omics, the Computational method (category) articles appear to lag behind all other article category type.